Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 darker with each step.
 You're welcome to include other key presses like allowing the user to press space bar in order to wait one turn.

-If you're having trouble getting started on how to implement user interaction, check out `InputDemo.java` for inspiration.

 ### Saving and Loading